PaulWheatcroft/CarpBuzz/README.md

 <img src="static/images/mongo-connection.png" style="margin: 0;">

 You will find the MONGO_URI string in the connection section of your cluster.
-Make sure you are using Python 3.6 or late and copy the string into the environment variable.
+Make sure you are using Python 3.6 or later and copy the string into the environment variable.

 You should now be able to run the website from your computer.